 - Identify program funds that are expended by the college under the column heading "Expenditures." - Identify program funds passed through to a sub-recipient under the heading "Pass-Through To," plus the entity's name.
 A single line may be used for each federal program that is passed through by the college.
-If this is done, a separate footnote must be prepared detailing which program is shown, the CFDA number, the sub-recipients involved, and the amount for each sub-recipient.
-Each entity that passes-through amounts to a sub-recipient must receive an audit package or a letter from the sub-recipient (See Appendix A). - If for some reason a single CFDA number is listed on more than one line, a subtotal for that CFDA number must be given.
+If this is done, a separate footnote must be prepared detailing which program is shown, the Assistance Listing Number, the sub-recipients involved, and the amount for each sub-recipient.
+Each entity that passes-through amounts to a sub-recipient must receive an audit package or a letter from the sub-recipient (See Appendix A). - If for some reason a single Assistance Listing Number is listed on more than one line, a subtotal for that Assistance Listing Number must be given.